 Allrounder, captain, commentator

-To a new generation of cricket fans Richie Benaud, who was born today, is simply the best commentator in the business.
+To a generation of cricket fans Richie Benaud, who was born today, was simply the best commentator in the business.
 But in his time he was also a marvellous allrounder: dashing batsman, brilliant fielder, ingenious legspinner and peerless captain (he lost only four of 28 Tests as captain and Australia never lost a series when he was in charge).
 His finest hour came at Old Trafford in 1961.
 Bowling into the rough outside leg stump, he took 6 for 70 to help Australia retain the Ashes after England had looked set to go one-up with one to play.
-As a journalist he is held in the highest regard.
-Economical and authoritative, Benaud is also the only person in the world who could get away with describing a loose stroke as a "windy woof", as he did when Nathan Astle was caught behind at Edgbaston in 1999.
+As a journalist he was held in the highest regard.
+Economical and authoritative, Benaud was also the only person in the world who could get away with describing a loose stroke as a "windy woof", as he did when Nathan Astle was caught behind at Edgbaston in 1999.
 Benaud died at the age of 84 after a long battle with skin cancer and having suffered the after-effects of a serious car accident near his Coogee home in late 2013.

-Test cricket has never seen anybody quite like Tony Greig, who was born in South Africa, the son of a Scottish father, and went on to captain England and later settle in Australia.
+Test cricket has never seen anybody quite like Tony Greig, who was born in South Africa today, the son of a Scottish father, and went on to captain England and later settle in Australia.
 A muscular allrounder with a taste for the big occasion, Greig was never far from controversy.
 He played a leading role in the setting up of World Series Cricket, and he also notoriously ran out Alvin Kallicharran after the last ball of the day had been bowled in Port-of-Spain in 1973-74.
 Greig apologised and the appeal was later retracted.
 And then there was his "We'll make them grovel" comment, which came back to haunt him so spectacularly against West Indies in 1976.
 His zealous style was not everyone's cup of tea, but Greig was a popular and successful TV commentator.
-He was diagnosed with lung cancer in 2012.
-A few months later he succumbed to a heart attack.
+He was diagnosed with lung cancer in 2012 and succumbed to a heart attack a few months later.

-Morne Morkel, the tall South African fast bowler who was born on this day, has been in and out of the national side despite showing plenty of promise in the early stages of his international career.
-Gifted with genuine pace and an ability of make use of his height to extract bounce, Morkel made his mark against the touring Indian team in 2006, taking 4 for 29 for Rest of South Africa, and earned a Test call-up as a result.
-He grabbed a five-for in just his second Test and impressed in the World Twenty20 in 2007.
-Injuries plagued him for much of 2008, but he made a comeback on South Africa's triumphant tour of England, and was part of the team that won a historic Test series in Australia in 2008-09.
+Gifted with genuine pace and an ability to use his height to extract bounce, Morne Morkel, born on this day, grabbed a five-for in just his second Test, in 2008, and impressed in the World T20 the following year.
+He was in the side for South Africa's triumphant tour of England, and the one that won a historic Test series in Australia in 2008-09.
 By the time Makhaya Ntini retired, Morkel had become a new-ball partner for Dale Steyn, and with the emergence of Vernon Philander in 2011, South Africa's pace attack was now one that befit their No. 1 Test ranking.
 In 2010-11, in Centurion, Steyn and Morkel shared 14 wickets to beat India by an innings.
-Morkel reached the 150-wickets milestone in his 42nd Test.
+Morkel got to the 150-wickets milestone in his 42nd Test.
 He took 8 for 196 in the thrilling draw in Adelaide in 2012 and another seven wickets in the win in Galle in 2014, and was South Africa's leading wicket-taker in the 2015 World Cup, with 17.

 Only a fool messed with the fearsome figure of George Brown, who was born today: in a county match he purposefully took successive bumpers on the chest, with his bat held out of the way, before bursting into laughter.
 The striking-looking Brown was a genuine allrounder, who batted left-handed, bowled right-handed and kept wicket in all of his seven Tests.
 He made over 25,000 runs and took over 600 wickets in first-class cricket for Hampshire, and when he died in 1964 his ashes were scattered over the ground at Southampton.

 When he was given a central contract for the 2000 season, Chris Schofield, who was born today, looked set to end England's desperate search for a decent legspinner.
-But Zimbabwe took him apart on a Trent Bridge shirtfront and the England selectors, fearful of a Lara savaging, got the jitters and dropped him.
+But Zimbabwe took him apart on a Trent Bridge shirtfront and the England selectors, fearful of a Lara savaging, dropped him.
 After that, his career nose-dived.
-Though he was picked for the Academy squad, one feared that if Rod Marsh could not get him ready for international cricket, nobody could, and in 2004 he was released prematurely by Lancashire, a move that led to a lengthy and unseemly industrial tribunal.
+He was released prematurely by Lancashire in 2004, which led to a lengthy and unseemly industrial tribunal.
 Though he won his case, he was awarded just £7000 in damages, and went to ply his trade with Cheshire.
-Remarkably Schofield returned as a Twenty20 specialist in England's squad for the inaugural ICC World Twenty20 in 2007.
+Remarkably Schofield returned as a T20 specialist in England's squad for the inaugural ICC World T20 in 2007.

-IPL winners Mumbai Indians won their second Champions League title after beating Rajasthan Royals by 33 runs in the final in Delhi.
-Mumbai set Royals a stiff chase of 203, which Harbhajan Singh went on to derail with three wickets in an over (out of a total four).
-The match was the last in the format for Sachin Tendulkar and Rahul Dravid.
+IPL winners Mumbai Indians took their second Champions League title, beating Rajasthan Royals by 33 runs in the final in Delhi.
+Mumbai set Royals a stiff chase of 203, which Harbhajan Singh went on to derail with three wickets in an over.
+The match was the last T20 for Sachin Tendulkar and Rahul Dravid.

 1861 Digger Robertson (Australia)